CircleCI-Public/cimg-php/README.md

 jobs:
   build:
     docker:
-      - image: cimg/php:7.3
+      - image: cimg/php:7.3.11
     steps:
       - checkout
-      - run: go version
+      - run: php --version
 ```

 In the above example, the CircleCI PHP Docker image is used for the primary container.
-More specifically, the tag `7.3` is used meaning the version of PHP will be PHP v7.3.11.
+More specifically, the tag `7.3.11` is used meaning the version of PHP will be PHP v7.3.11.
 You can now use PHP within the steps for this job.

 ## How This Image Works

-This image contains the PHP programming language and its complete toolchain.
+This image contains the PHP programming language as well as Composer and a few very popular PHP extensions.

+### Variants

+This image will have a Node.js variant in the future.
+Variant images typically contain the same base software, but with a few additional modifications.
+The Node.js variant is the same PHP image but with Node.js also installed.
+The Node.js variant will be used by appending `-node` to the end of an existing `cimg/php` tag.

 ### Tagging Scheme